 “and i wish there was an answer that pleased everyone but we know that is definitely not the case.”

-Matthew Stafford Kids
+Matthew Stafford Children

 The brain tumor diagnosis and 12-hour brain surgery (for a tumor called acoustic neuroma) wasn’t going to stop the Staffords from having another kid.
 No way.
-The twin girls were born in 2017, and Hunter was born in 2018, and announced they were expecting another kid in the summer of 2021.
+The twin girls were born in 2017, Hunter was born in 2018, and the couple announced they were expecting another kid in the summer of 2021.

-They were keeping the gender a secret, too.
+They kept the gender a secret, too.

 “Got to enjoy one of the most magical places with my husband and 3 of our kiddos.
 Not pictured: our middle baby girl, Huntie.”